-On the first Trading Day the Shares are traded excluding the right in question (ex-date), the Issuer must prior to the opening of the market publish a separate announcement containing relevant information about the transaction shall be published prior to the opening of the market pursuant to content requirement set on in separate Notice.
+On the first Trading Day the Shares are traded excluding the right in question (ex-date), the Issuer must prior to the opening of the market publish a separate announcement containing relevant information about the transaction pursuant to content requirement set on in separate Notice.

-The requirement to publish a separate announcement on ex_date does not apply to repair issues, if the separate announcement about the repair issue is published on the ex_date.
+The requirement to publish a separate announcement on ex-date does not apply to repair issues, if the separate announcement about the repair issue is published on the ex-date.